oliverhruby/ui24r-midi/README.md

 ## Architecture of the application
 The application is built in [Angular](https://angular.io/), reactive programming and state management with the redux pattern is achieved by [Reactive Extensions for Angular](https://github.com/ngrx).
 To support multiple platforms like Linux, Windows and OSX the application is packaged using [Electron](https://electronjs.org/).
 For now it will be a standalone application, later we can think about running it directly in browser (which needs to support [Web MIDI Api](https://webaudio.github.io/web-midi-api/)).

+## Future goals
+* once the config format will be stabile the community can help creating setting for various common devices
+* talk to the producer and maybe suggest integrating the app into the console, this could work with the USB to MIDI adapter connected directly to the console